Why Major in Classics?

 • Nathanial Fick, Afghanistan war veteran and author of One Bullet Away

-• Dr. Mary Ann Hopkins, Professor of Surgery NYU Medical Center & volunteer for Doctors Without Borders
+• Mary Ann Hopkins, Professor of Surgery NYU Medical Center & volunteer for Doctors Without Borders

 • Joseph Spellman, master sommelier for Joseph Phelps Vineyards